 Where to buy tickets for the slow boat

 A number of places will offer tickets for the slow boat in Huay Xai.
 The cheapest place to buy them is directly from the ticket office which is located here.
 The tickets cost 400,000 kip per person ($18.89 USD, £14.95 GBP) to Luang Prabang.
 You can buy them on the same day as departure or in advance.
-It is not possible to buy tickets online.

 What time does the slow boat depart from Huay Xai?